-I Was Arrested in Worchester for a Domestic Violence Related Offense.
+I Was Arrested in Worcester for a Domestic Violence Related Offense.
 What Exactly am I Being Charged With?

 Charges of domestic violence in Massachusetts involve allegations between family and household members.
 The term “family or household member” has a very specific meaning under Massachusetts law.
 It includes: